 Think about it for a moment.
 Jesus was an ordinary carpenter from a village the people of the day turned their noses up at.
 He had no formal education, never held office, never wrote a book and, after His earliest years in Egypt, never ventured beyond the borders of His very small country.
 His few disciples were peasants and fishermen.
 Besides which, those in power (the political and religious leaders of the nation) seemed determined to silence Him.

-Unless he had delusions of grandeur, an ego the size of the Grand Canyon, or was a raving lunatic, no ordinary man would make the absurd statement that His teachings would survive His own short life-span, much less outlast heaven and earth.
-But Jesus' words have not only survived two thousand years, but as predicted, will outlast the earth itself.
+Unless he had delusions of grandeur, an ego the size of the Grand Canyon, and/or was a raving lunatic, no ordinary man would make the absurd statement that His teachings would survive His own short life-span, much less outlast heaven and earth.
+But considering that Jesus' words have not only survived two thousand + years it should should surprise no one that they will outlast the earth itself.

 His Instructions to His Disciples: